trevor-leon/trevor-leon.github.io/_posts/2023-06-25-enhancement-two.md

 ...
 ```

+---

 Unfortunately, my Inventory application did not encrypt usernames and passwords.

-My Kotlin Login app uses a CryptoManager class to generate a cryptographic key that is stored in an encrypted file and is used by the Room database when it is created.
+My Kotlin Login app uses a CryptoManager class to generate a cryptographic key that is stored in an encrypted file and is used by the Room database when it is created as specified by the [SQLCipher documentation](https://github.com/sqlcipher/android-database-sqlcipher#using-sqlcipher-for-android-with-room).

 ### [LoginDatabase.kt](https://github.com/trevor-leon/CS-499-Kotlin-Login/blob/master/app/src/main/java/com/example/kotlinlogin/data/login/LoginDatabase.kt)